Witnessing Spin-Orbital Entanglement using Resonant Inelastic X-Ray Scattering

-Even without a directly accessible Hermitian operator for constructing QFI, the integral of the mixed-polarization RIXS spectra still admits an upper bound by a crude estimate [see detailed derivations in SM]:
+Even without a directly accessible Hermitian operator for constructing QFI, the integral of the mixed-polarization RIXS spectra still admits an upper bound by a crude estimate [see detailed derivations in SM\,\cite{SI_note}]:

-where $\lambda_{\max}(A)$ denotes the largest eigenvalue of the matrix $A$.
-The first term on the right-hand side of Eq.~\eqref{eq:mixedPolQFI} represents the convex envelope of the polarization-resolved QFI bounds from Eq.~\eqref{eq:QFIbound} and thus scales as $\order{kN}$ for a $k$-producible state, providing spin--orbital entanglement witness.
+where $\lambda_{\max}(A)$ denotes the largest eigenvalue of matrix $A$.
+The first term on the right side of Eq.~\eqref{eq:mixedPolQFI} represents the convex envelope of the polarization-resolved QFI bounds from Eq.~\eqref{eq:QFIbound} and thus scales as $\order{kN}$ for a $k$-producible state, providing spin-orbital entanglement witness.
 The second term in Eq.~\eqref{eq:mixedPolQFI} produces an offset linear in system size $N$ but independent of the entanglement depth $k$.
 Although this contribution cannot be experimentally removed in mixed-polarization RIXS, its magnitude can be computed accurately for specific materials from the single-site commutator $[T^\dagger,T]$ using quantum chemistry.

 Figure \ref{fig:fixedPolarization} presents the bounds for $k$-producible states obtained by mixed-polarization RIXS.
-The angular dependence of the resulting bounds is shown in Figs.~\ref{fig:mixedPolarization}(a) and (b), which display a representative $\theta_{\rm i} = 0$ cut and the full scattering geometry, respectively.
-In comparison to the polarization-resolved QFI bounds in Fig.~\ref{fig:fixedPolarization}, the mixed-polarization bounds are substantially looser at all entanglement depths due to the loss of polarization specificity.
+The angular dependence of the resulting bounds is shown in Figs.~\ref{fig:mixedPolarization}(a) and \ref{fig:mixedPolarization}(b), which display a representative $\theta_{\rm i} = 0$ cut and the full scattering geometry, respectively.
+In comparison with the polarization-resolved QFI bounds in Fig.~\ref{fig:fixedPolarization}, the mixed-polarization bounds are substantially looser at all entanglement depths due to the loss of polarization specificity.
 Although more conservative manifesting as an offset for the $k=1$ upper bounds, the hierarchy of bounds retain the relative separation between $k$-producible states, indicating that the mixed-polarization protocol remains sensitive to multipartite entanglement.